-I went to a Yung Lean show, spotted eight bucket hats in 30 seconds, and had to double check my ticket to see if a dress-code existed in the small-print.
+I went to a Yung Lean show in London, spotted eight bucket hats in 30 seconds, and had to double check my ticket to see if a dress-code existed in the small-print.
 Like a photo album full of babies on the beach or a show-reel from VH1 Classic, the bucket was everywhere, never once leaving my eyesight.

 This is the first guy I saw.